elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

 ---

-### When should you utilize the JavaScript State Pattern?
+### When should you utilize the State Design Pattern in JavaScript?

 <details>
   <summary>